torbs/eik-lib.github.io/docs/overview.md

 The Eik server also has the concept called an alias.
 An alias is a non immutable pathname which can be set to redirect requests to it, to an immutable asset pathname.

-Example: Lets say we upload lit-html version 1.1.1 to a Eik server.
-This version of lit-html will then live on the imutable URL `/npm/lit-html/1.1.1`.
-We can then set an alias for lit-html and this alias will be on the non imutable pathname `/npm/lit-html/v1`.
+For example, let us say that we upload lit-html version 1.1.1 to an Eik server.
+This version of lit-html will then live on the immutable URL `/npm/lit-html/1.1.1`.
+We can then set an alias for lit-html and this alias will be on the non immutable pathname `/npm/lit-html/v1`.
 Any request to any file under the alias at `/npm/lit-html/v1` we will then be redirected to the matching file under `/npm/lit-html/1.1.1`.

 Later on we publish lit-html version 1.2.0 to the Eik server.
 This version will then live on the imutable pathname `/npm/lit-html/1.2.0`.
 We can then update the existing alias at the non imutable pathname `/npm/lit-html/v1` to point to the new version.
 Requests to any file under the alias at `/npm/lit-html/v1` will then be redirected to its matching file under `/npm/lit-html/1.2.0`.